Endometriosis

 Not a clue.
 The definitive cause of endometriosis is unknown, but there are a few theories:

 • Retrograde menstruation.
 Sometimes, during your period, the womb lining can flow out through your fallopian tubes and into the abdomen.
-It’s thought that most women experience this, but sometimes the body cannot get rid of this tissue.
+It’s thought that most menstruators experience this, but sometimes the body cannot get rid of this tissue.

 • Genetics.
 A classic.
 Often your family pass down heirlooms or fancy looking jewellery, but sometimes they can give you their lovely chronic conditions.
 How generous.